Launching September 9, 2026

 2006 · Table of Free Voices, Berlin

-Mapping Global Civic Consciousness
+Mapping Global Civic Dialogue

 112 thinkers from 48 countries gathered at a single round table and answered 100 of humanity's most urgent questions on film.
 Nearly 7,000 responses.
 800 hours of video.
 The direct DNA of Our Voices Unbound.